Accretionz/ECS179_Project/ProjectDocument.md

 **Music Control Panel/Pause Panel**
 ![Music Control Panel](https://github.com/Accretionz/Hollow-Survivor/assets/134176549/bea2f2d2-5151-4060-9b45-bd45f9a3d638)

-The pause panel will be poped up when the player click the upper right corner button.
-There are corresponding button and slider for adjusting background music and soundeffect.
+The pause panel will pop up when the player clicks the upper right corner button.
+There are corresponding buttons and slider for adjusting background music and sound effects.
 The 'SoundPanel.cs' is used to control the buttons and sliders as well as for the setting button to awake the pause panel and the Return button to exit the panel and resume the game.
-To match the style of other Ui elements, each button has two layer, a red box as background and a matching color icon above it.
+To match the style of other UI elements, each button has two layers, a red box as background and a matching color icon above it.

 **Resouces Used**
 [Font](https://nimblebeastscollective.itch.io/magosfonts)